ngnjs/NGN/CONTRIBUTING.md

 [Travis CI](https://travis-ci.org/ngnjs/NGN) is used for testing. ![NGN Build Status](https://travis-ci.org/ngnjs/NGN.svg?branch=master)

-## Distribution Code (Releases)

-NGN must support modern JavaScript runtimes.
-This includes modern browsers and Node.js.
+## Understanding Releases

+All releases are built and released automatically.

-At present moment, **only ECMAScript Final code will be released**. _No Stage 3 code will be shipped in a stable release_.
+At present moment, **only ECMAScript Final source code will be accepted**. _No Stage 3 code will be shipped in a stable release_.
 If the code base uses any stage 3 features, they must be transpiled.

 This project adhere's to [semantic versioning](https://semver.org/).

 All releases must be approved by a project administrator.

+### Official Releases